two parts of the studio. one intimate journey.

 in the world of ultimo intimo, there’s a clear distinction between series and collections.

-series are the product of the studio’s lab work — ongoing material and process explorations. small, concrete, and usually hands-on. they’re how new forms, textures, materials, and methods are developed. this is where the studio’s form language takes shape — the how behind the vision.
+series are the product of the studio’s lab work — ongoing material and process explorations. they’re how new forms, textures, materials, and methods are developed. this is where the studio’s form language takes shape — the how behind the vision.

 collections are the bigger picture — shaped by emotion, reflection, and narrative.

-each one explores a complex theme from the realm of the human experience: what it means to be alive, to change, to long, to belong. collections are developed once a year and unveiled in an immersive presentation during dutch design week, where the space itself becomes part of the work — not just objects, but an atmosphere.
+each one explores a complex theme from the realm of the human experience: what it means to be alive, to change, to long, to belong. collections are developed once a year and unveiled in an immersive presentation during dutch design week, where the space itself becomes part of the work.

 series are the how.